spencer-archdesign/fm-postgres-bridge/README.md

 FileMaker remains the **system of record** for day-to-day operations, while PostgreSQL serves as a **reporting, querying, and learning environment** where relational modeling, SQL analytics, and data engineering patterns can be explored without disrupting production workflows.

 The primary goals are:
-- Learn PostgreSQL and relational data modeling in a real system
+- Enable Filemaker to PostgreSQL relational data modeling in a production system
 - Enable advanced reporting and analytics that are difficult in FileMaker
-- Create a portfolio-ready example of pragmatic system integration
+- Begin long-term implementation of database migration away from Filemaker to PostgreSQL via pragmatic system integration

 ---